Vulvar Cancer: Surgery

 due to more extensive lymph node removal.

-If the cancer has spread outside your vulva to nearby organs, you may have a more
+If the cancer has spread outside your vulva to nearby organs, you may need a more

 involved surgery.
 You may have your vagina, cervix, uterus, lower colon, rectum, or